NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 Those cloud services periodically publish their public IP ranges and if I encounter a connection from such a datacenter IP address, I almost immediately know that this IP address does not belong to a normal Internet user.
 If the IP address behaves badly, I throttle it fast.

 By using services such as [ipinfo.io](https://ipinfo.io/), I can assign a quality ranking to each IP address.
-An IP address from an ISP such as Deutsche Telekom or Comcast surely is more trustworthy than a IP address belonging to Digitalocean.
+An IP address from an ISP such as Deutsche Telekom or Comcast surely is more trustworthy than a IP address belonging to the cloud provider Digitalocean.

 ## 6. DNS Leak Test